basho/basho_docs/source/languages/en/riak/dev/advanced/strong-consistency.md

-In versions 2.0 and later, Riak allows you to create buckets that provide [[strong consistency]] guarantees for the data stored within them, enabling you to use Riak as a CP system (consistent plus partition tolerant) for at least some of your data.
+In versions 2.0 and later, Riak allows you to create buckets that provide [[strong consistency]] guarantees for the data stored within them, enabling you to use Riak as a CP system (consistent plus partition tolerant) for some or all of you data.
 This option was added to complement Riak's standard [[eventually consistent|Eventual Consistency]], high availability mode.